abicky/nodejs-repl.el/README.md

 Description
 -----------

-This program is derived from comint-mode and provides the below features.
+This program is derived from comint-mode and provides the following features.

   * token completion, same as Node.js REPL
   * file name completion in string